Armagh Street, City Centre

 Crate Escape was a puzzle solving experience uniquely housed inside a 40ft shipping container!

-In 2016, Brett O'Donnell, Henry Jones and Logan McMillan placed a non-descript container on the Corner of Armargh and Manchester Streets.
+In 2016, Brett O'Donnell, Henry Jones and Logan McMillan placed a nondescript container on the corner of Armagh and Manchester Streets.
 This was the start of Crate Escape.
 The team spent approximately six months developing the idea and about $25,000 to get it off the ground.

-Crate Escape is part of the ‘escape room’ phenomenon taking over the world.
-Visitors are locked into the space and must use logic, find hidden clues and solve mysteries to escape within the allotted time.
-Crate Escape is suitable for people of most ages, all you need is a team of 2-6 people!
-It's a great experience for the family, have a laugh with mates or bring a crew for a team building experience.
+Crate Escape was part of the ‘escape room’ phenomenon which became very popular around the world.
+Visitors were locked into the space and must use logic, find hidden clues and solve mysteries to escape within the allotted time; a great experience for the family, to have a laugh with mates or bring a crew for a team building experience.

 The site had previously been an abattoir and the site of the flagship Verkerks small-goods shop in Christchurch.
 The site became vacant after the earthquakes and a number of different projects happened on the site including Gap Golf, art installations and more.

 The site was sold in mid-2019 but Crate Escape continues to go from strength to strength, securing a more permanent building in the central city.

 LiVS arranged site access and managed landowner negotiations